nonprofit marketing plan template

 When building out navigation and designing menus, ensure your site hierarchy is clear to the user.

-We highly recommend working with a web designer or information architect to build your site correctly from the start.
+We highly recommend working with a web designer or information architect to build your site correctly.

 A well-built site will ensure your SEO work doesn’t fall flat.

-Top-level categories, sub-categories, and, if relevant, product pages should flow in a logical, well-designed hierarchy with clear call-to-actions on the page.
+Top-level categories and sub-categories, and, if relevant, product pages should flow in a logical, well-designed hierarchy with clear call-to-actions on the page.

 As part of our SEO Site Audit, we thoroughly analyze your UX/UI to ensure your navigation meets current search standards.